 Finding: Complies with Condition.
-The applicant has acknowledged that the stated timeline procedures will be adhered to.
-Furthermore, the stated procedures are aligned with the City's standard operating procedures.
-Standard conditions requiring compliance with City requirements ensure proper procedures will be followed.
+The applicant indicated compliance with this section by completing all public improvements prior to final plat or guaranteeing the construction improvements in a manner acceptable to the City Engineer.
 Staff has determined that it is possible, likely and reasonable that the applicant can meet this standard through the Conditions of Approval.